 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Do you want to take a vacation that creates lifelong memories that your family will cherish forever?
+Do you want to take vacations that creates lifelong memories your family will cherish forever?
 Do you find that your trips are never quite as good as you envision?
 If so, then you are in the right place!
-You see, the secret to better family vacations is better trip planning.
-And to help you better plan your trips, here are 9 simple trip planning tips that will improve your family vacations so you can finally have the vacation you’ve always wanted.
-So, let’s get started!
+Here are 9 simple tips that will improve your family vacations so you can finally have the vacation you’ve always wanted.

 Tip #1: Do Your Research

 The best and easiest way to improve your family vacations is to simply do your research.
 The more research you do before your trip, the better it will be, I promise!
 This is especially true if you are going somewhere for the first time.

 Tip #2: Take Travel Time Into Account

 What is traffic like at your destination?
 What are the speed limits?
-If you will be in the mountains, a 10 mile trip may take 30 minutes to drive due to the low speeds of the roads.
+If you will be in the mountains, a 10 mile trip may take 30 minutes to drive due to the difficulty of the roads.
 The same is true if you are on a tropical island where low speeds are very common.

 So, to ensure you have plenty of time to do everything you want, be sure to build travel time into your plans.